Quasar-Kim/332project/README.md

 This project consists of three subprojects.

 - `redsort.jobs`: fault-tolerant job runner infrastructure library.
-You can think of this as a primitive, ad-hoc version of akka actors.
+Provides `Scheduler` that dispatches jobs to workers, and `Worker` that runs registered jobs when requested by `Scheduler`.
+Lives in `jobs` directory.
 - `redsort.master`: master binary that orchestrates workers to perform distributed sorting.
 Implemented on top of `Scheduler` providied by `redsort.jobs`.
+Lives in `master` directory.
 - `redsort.worker`: worker binary that does the actual distributed sorting.
 Implemented on top of `Worker` provided by `redsort.jobs`.
+Lives in `worker` directory.

 Some useful resources: